mongodb/docs/source/release-notes/release-advisories/advisories-v4.2-backup.rst

    - Must run MongoDB Enterprise.

-   - Cannot restore to a specific a
-     :doc:`point in time </tutorial/nav/restore-overview>` or use a :doc:`queryable restores </tutorial/query-backup>`.
-Do not
-     upgrade to ``"featureCompatibilityVersion" : 4.2`` if you require point in time or queryable restores.

    - Cannot use namespace filter lists to define the :term:`namespaces <namespace>` included in a backup.
 Snapshots using FCV 4.2 always include all namespaces.